refresh-bio/SPLASH/README.md

 The script `c_analysis.ipynb` shows how the saved c vectors can be loaded in for further analysis. `--dump_Cjs` must be enabled for this.

 ## Biological interpretation and classification of anchors
-To facilitate downstream analysis of anchors, we provide a postprocessing script `NOMAD_extendor_classification.R`, that can be run on the anchors file generataed from the NOMAD run to classify anchors to biologically meaningful events such as alternative splicing, and base pair changes. `NOMAD_extendor_classification.R` needs the following inputs:
+To facilitate downstream analysis of anchors, we provide a postprocessing script `SPLASH_extendor_classification.R`, that can be run on the anchors file generataed from the SPLASH run to classify anchors to biologically meaningful events such as alternative splicing, and base pair changes. `SPLASH_extendor_classification.R` needs the following inputs:

-- `directory` &mdash; the output directory used for the NOMAD run
+- `directory` &mdash; the output directory used for the SPLASH run
 - `which_anchors_file` &mdash; flag to decide which anchor file (after correction or all anchors) to use, could be "after_correction" or "all"
 - `effect_size_cutoff` &mdash; the effect size cutoff for significant anchors (default 0.2)
 - `num_samples_cutoff` &mdash; the minimum number of sampels for an anchor to be called (default 20)